NMWDI/ckan-wdi-theme/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-wdi_theme
+Releasing a New Version of ckan-wdi-theme
 ----------------------------------------

-ckanext-wdi_theme is availabe on PyPI as https://pypi.python.org/pypi/ckanext-wdi_theme.
+ckan-wdi-theme is availabe on PyPI as https://pypi.python.org/pypi/ckan-wdi-theme.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.